BucknellITEC/Glass-Test/README.md

-Google Mirror API's Quick Start for PHP
+Test Glass App
 ========================

+Starting with the Google Quick Start App to build some basic Glass functionality for class and research demos.

-The documentation for this quick start is maintained on developers.google.com.
+The documentation for the Google Quick Start is maintained on developers.google.com.
 Please see here for more information: https://developers.google.com/glass/quickstart/php